MKLab-ITI/pygrank/CONTRIBUTING.md

 Please extend this documentation if a new family of node ranking algorithms is implemented.

 ##### Where to write code?
-New abstract classes (e.g. that define families of new algorithms) should be placed in the same module as the above ones.
-New algorithms should be placed in modules `pygrank.algorithms.[family]`, where *family* is either an existing submodule or a new one.
-For new submodules, make sure to provide access to their classes through `pygrank.algorithms.__init__.py` (this is **important**, as it helps `docgenerator.py` to  automatically create documentation for new algorithms).
+* New abstract graph filter classes (e.g. that define families of new algorithms) should be placed in the module `pygrank.algorithms.filters.abstract_filters`.
+* New graph filters should be placed in modules `pygrank.algorithms.filters.[family]`, where *family* is either an existing submodule or a new one.
+* For new filter families, make sure to provide access to their classes through `pygrank.algorithms.filters.__init__.py` (this is **important**, as it helps `docgenerator.py` automatically create documentation for new algorithms).

 ##### Which method(s) to override?